 FR: July 23-30, 2022

-Water levels are good (see below), and fishing should continue to be excellent until we approach our sustainability limit for the upper Marmelos private fishery of 56 anglers.
-The angler limit is important because peacocks are TERRITORIAL.
-Up-to-date it has been fished by 53 anglers; therefore, next week will be our last week in this fishery for this year.
+Water levels on the upper Marmelos private fishery where these groups were fishing were, and remain, good (see below), and fishing should continue to be excellent in this area until we reach our sustainability limit of 56 anglers for this Dry Zone stretch of water.
+Maintaining this angler limit is important because peacocks are TERRITORIAL.
+Overfishing an area results in sharply reduced angler success.
+Currently, the upper Marmelos has been fished by 53 anglers, so next week will be our last week in this fishery for the year.
+We expect to see great numbers of 20-plus pounders caught at our other private rivers as the season progresses.

-Guesswork: We hereby wish to inform our incoming anglers where might our six River Trains be operating according to the expected water levels across our 10 Private Rivers.
-For at least another month, all water levels will continue to be high North and up to 50 miles South of Manaus, as illustrated in the below design.
+Guesswork: Looking forward, we know incoming anglers are interested in knowing where all six of our River Trains will be operating in the months ahead.
+The key is expected water levels, of course, across our 10 Private Rivers.
+River Plate is the only company in the Amazon with enough private waters to move anglers around as needed for optimal conditions.
+For at least another month, we expect all water levels will continue to be high in our Northern zone and up to 50 miles South of Manaus, as illustrated in the drawing below.

-However, in the South East Zone, 350 miles South East of Manaus water levels will continue to drop to maybe a bit to low water levels, as illustrated in the below design.
+However, in the South East Zone, 350 miles South East of Manaus water levels will continue to drop, as illustrated in the drawing below.

-These low expected water levels are evidenced by Today’s and Last Week’s 10-Day Accumulated Rainfall Forecast.
-These forecasts are for the towns below printed in purple which impact water levels in the South East Zone.
+We base our low-water predictions in the South East Zone on Today’s and Last Week’s 10-Day Accumulated Rainfall Forecast.
+These forecasts are for the towns listed below in purple which impact water levels in the South East Zone.

 Today’s 10-Day Forecast is as follows (by order of importance):